MediScribe/docjet-mobile/docs/current/feature-auth-architecture.md

 The service also emits authentication events via `AuthEventBus` for app-wide state management:
 - `AuthEvent.loggedIn` - Emitted when a user successfully logs in
 - `AuthEvent.loggedOut` - Emitted when a user logs out
+- `offlineDetected`: When the app transitions from online to offline state, detected by NetworkInfoImpl
+- `onlineRestored`: When the app transitions from offline back to online state, detected by NetworkInfoImpl

+These events provide a consistent, centralized way for different app components to react to authentication and connectivity state changes without creating direct dependencies.

 #### AuthEventBus
 A central event bus that broadcasts authentication events to interested components.
 It: